tonyhieu/P1-Tactical-Apes-Site/README.md

 <img src="https://media.discordapp.net/attachments/787235941373837332/818711639905009664/unknown.png?width=1376&height=669" width="1200" height="500">
 Clicking on a link to a lab will give you instructions on what to put in each field.

- - You can also create People in a database!
+ - You can also create League of Legends players in a database!
 Specify their name, champion, and mastery (number from 1 to 7)

 ## Goals and Tickets
 | Person | Overall Goals | Progress | Ticket |